IB major declarations have closed for the year. The declaration application will reopen when Fall 2021 instruction begins.

 - Discuss your past coursework and future academic plan with a staff advisor in the USSO.

-- Meet with your Faculty Advisor, review the completed paperwork, obtain advice, and signature
+- Meet with your faculty advisor to review the completed paperwork, discuss research and career options, and obtain a signature.

-- Return the signed form to the Intake Advisor in 3060 VLSB, who will then officially declare in the student systems.
+- Return the signed form to the intake advisor in 3060 VLSB.
+The major will be declared in CalCentral after approximately one week.

 What is a Registration Hold?